stardust-coder/japanese-lm-med-harness/README.md

 - [IgakuQA]() : Japanese National Medical License Exam.
 - [MedMCQA]() : Multi-Subject Multi-Choice Dataset for Medical domain, we only use evaluation split.
 - [MedQA]() : Americal National Medical License Exam, we only use evaluation split.

-### For Open-ended text generation
-- exact match
-- gestalt distance
+- [JMMLU]() : Japanese Massive Multitask Language Understanding Benchmark
+- [CardioExam]() : Sample questions extracted from [the Japanese Circulation Society](https://www.j-circ.or.jp/specialist/sen_training/).

-### For Multiple-choices question-answering
+### Default Metric for Multiple-choices question-answering
 When the choices are
 a.) hoge
 b.) fuga
 ...,
 the response of the LLM is meant to be "fuga" rather than "b".
 This can be controlled via prompting to a certain extent.
 - accuracy based on exact match
-- accuracy based on gestalt match
+- accuracy based on gestalt match (default, see [Sukeda et al.](https://arxiv.org/abs/2310.10083))

 ### Notes